How about forcing paperwhite bulbs into bloom in January?

 Below is a short film of my simple method for forcing these paperwhite bulbs.
 Watch it and see how easy it is.
 You won’t go another year without trying this.
 It is exciting for kids to watch them sprout and send out roots.
 A great learning experience.

 Blooming should occur about 3-4 weeks after “planting,” therefore you can plan the time you’d like them for presentation.
-I will have the fragrant blossoms to greet me each morning.
-I am so looking forward to this.
+I have the fragrant blossoms to greet me each morning.
+I am so looking forward to all the spring blossoms.
+Meanwhile these will do.

 And when you take your photographs, perhaps you will catch a glimpse of yourself as I see in this one.